alexk2k/alexk2k/README.md

-## Hi there 👋, I'm Alex, a Full Stack Developer and UAV pilot
+## Hi there 👋, I'm Alex, a full stack developer and UAV pilot
 <!-- icons from https://devicon.dev/ -->

-## About me
-I'm a full stack dev working with JavaScript, React and NodeJS much of the time.
-I also build and fly bespoke UAVs.
+I have a keen interest in developing back-end logic, web-related privacy and security issues and all things aviation related.
+A background in science from my pre-coding days developed within me a sound appreciation for utilizing data to analyze processes.
+When I am not coding, I design, build and operate bespoke and 'store-bought' UAVs.

+## Some of my recent projects
+- <a href="https://www.lightstack.tech">lightstack.tech</a> - an e-commerce site for torches, built with HTML, SCSS, JavaScript, NodeJS and MongoDB.
+- A thruststand for measuring thrust from DC motors, built with C, Python and an Arduino (sorry, no link).
+- AvMap, a small app for mapping aviation data built with React (link coming soon).

 ## Technologies I work with